ormai/NewTab/README.md

 1. Go to `chrome://extensions`
 2. Turn on "Developer mode" in the top left corner
-3. Finally click "Load unpacked" and select the root of the extension directory (in this cas `src`).
+3. Finally click "Load unpacked" and select the root of the extension directory (in this case `src`).